CS8803: Security, Privacy, & Democracy

 - SoK: SSL and HTTPS: Revisiting past challenges and evaluating certificate trust model enhancements, Jeremy Clark and Paul C. van Oorschot

-- Efficient Data Structures for Tamper-Evident Logging, Scott A. Crosby and Dan S. Wallach, USENIX Secuirty’09
+- Efficient Data Structures for Tamper-Evident Logging, Scott A. Crosby and Dan S. Wallach, USENIX Security’09

 - Google Binary Transparency